Scaling Natural-Language Graph-Based Test Time Compute for Automated Theorem Proving: Results

-To allow the model for failure correction and improvement we give the Graph system, three consecutive attempts defined as $r$.
-Each attempt allows the model to traverse further in Graph and explore more nodes.
-As more Proofs get injected into the context and the model gets more tries to correct initial mistakes the accuracy scales higher per iterative refinement step.
-This effect is most predominant in smaller parameter models, such as Llama 3.3 8b.
-This behavior is captured in Table \ref{table:results_per_attempt}.
+To allow the model for failure correction and improvement, the graph system has multiple consecutive attempts defined as $r$.
+Each attempt allows the model to traverse further in the graph and explore more nodes.

+As more proofs get injected into the context and the model gets more tries to correct initial mistakes, the accuracy scales higher per iterative refinement step.
+This effect is most predominant in smaller parameter models, such as Llama 3.1 8b.
+This behavior is captured in Figure \ref{fig:depth-results}.
+We can see that with more nodes injected, the performance rises.